Double "H" Ranch: Programs

 In the summer camp program, children with life-threatening and debilitating illnesses which prevent them from attending other camps stay for a week in one of the cabins on site.
-They can participate in activities such as zip lining, fishing, and white-water rafting.
+They can participate in activities such as zip lining, fishing, archery, and horseback riding and numerous other activities that are offered.
 Nurses and medical staff are able to provide all medical care necessary to ensure their safety.

 In addition to the summer camp experience, Double H Ranch also offers an Adaptive Winter Sports Program.
 The Winter Program offers children ages 6–18 with chronic and life-threatening illnesses the opportunity to participate in various winter sports in the beautiful Adirondack Mountains.
 Activities include alpine and Nordic skiing, as well as snowboarding and snow shoeing.

 In keeping with its mission, the Double H also provides the venue for weekends sponsored by a number of family based support programs throughout the year.
 These weekends serve families coping with HIV/AIDS, cancer, the loss of a child or parent, bleeding disorders, spina bifida, a child with autism, and many more.

 The Double H hosts several major events throughout the year to support its programs as well as camper sponsorship fundraising initiatives.
 The Double H offers numerous volunteer opportunities and corporate sponsorships in support of its campers.